Why it matters that your favorite Christian artist says they don’t want to be called a Christian artist.

 “The view that a pastor is more ‘Christian’ than a girls volleyball coach is flawed and heretical.”
 (Ibid.)

 This is true.
-One is not more “saved” because they happen to be gifted in the manner of teaching and shepherding, rather than another gift that Christ has bestowed upon them.
-The apostle Paul explains this quite clearly in 1 Corinthians chapter 12, where he explains that we are all parts of the body of Christ and one party of the body cannot say to the other that they have no use for them.
+One is not more “saved” because they happen to be gifted in teaching and shepherding as apposed to another gift that Christ has bestowed upon them.
+The apostle Paul explains this quite clearly in 1 Corinthians chapter 12, where he explains that we are all parts of the body of Christ and one part of the body cannot say to the other that they have no use for them.
 But is there a difference between a “Christian” pastor and a non-Christian “pastor”?
-Is there a difference between a Christian sermon and one that is taught at a mosque?
-The identifiable differences are the same as that of a Christian song would have over a non-Christian song.
-One would be in alliance with Scripture, regardless of the topic within the content.
+Is there a difference between a Christian sermon and a sermon that is taught at a mosque?
+The identifiable differences are the same as a Christian song would have over a non-Christian song.
+One would be in alliance with scripture regardless of the topic within the content.
 A Christian pastor would also be one that is in accordance with scripture.
-We can identify that a pastor is a legitimate pastor by looking at his fruit and his teachings to determine whether they line up with scripture.
+We can identify that a pastor is a legitimate Christian pastor by looking at his fruit and his teachings to determine whether they line up with scripture.

-If you are a Christian artist, your songs will line up with scripture whether or not you prefer the label.
-Much like the early Christians, it is their actions in word and in deed that provided the outside world with the evidence to call them a Christian.
+If you are a Christian artist your songs will line up with scripture whether you prefer the label or not.
+Much like the early Christians, it is their actions, in word and in deed, that provided the outside world with the evidence to call them Christians.
 If you do not want fellow believers or the world to describe you in such a way, you would have to ask yourself…why?

 The Bible tells us that the children of God and the children of the devil are obvious (1 John 3:8).
 It also tells us that believers will have a hope inside of them that requires the world to ask them why it is within them (1 Peter 3:15).
 We are even told that non-believers will marvel and malign you for not walking in the same dissipations as them (1 Peter 4:3-4).